nguyenanht/technical_test/README.md

       ![activation of the project to allow CI/CD](img/activation_project_travis.png)
     * Click on Settings and add AWS_ACCESS_KEY and AWS_SECRET_KEY that you can find in the csv file saved when you created IAM Users

-* Push some code to branch master and the magic append !
+* Push some code to branch master and the magic happens !
 ```
 git add .
 git commit -m "travis.ci"